AnnaGerber/node-ardx/content/exercises/ex6.md

 electrons.
 Let's tackle sound next.
 But sound is an analog phenomena, how will our digital Arduino cope?
 We will once again rely on its incredible speed which will let it mimic analog behavior.
 To do this, we will attach a piezo element to one of the Arduino's digital pins.
 A piezo element makes a clicking sound each time it is pulsed with current.
 If we pulse it at the right frequency (for example 440 times a second to make the note middle A) these clicks will run together to produce notes.

-Let's get to experimenting with it and get your Arduino playing "Twinkle Twinkle Little Star".
+** Note: At the time of writing, the Piezo object is disabled in Johnny-Five - so skip this exercise for now, or you can make the piezo beep by writing directly to the pins e.g. using `board.analogWrite(9,value)` **

 <a id="parts"></a>
 ## Parts